ACT LIKE A PRO

 Frequently asked questions

-I like to get to know them first.
+I like us to spend a little time getting to know each other first.
 Acting is so much about "bringing yourself to the role".
 To me, that means that every character we play is going to have a little bit of ourself in it so that we can remain truthful.
 Because of that, I like to interview new students first before we begin any acting performances or exercises.
-I find that I can also use that time to evaluate other factors like interview skills, confidence level, sense of self, body language control, etc. After getting a better sense of who I'm working with, I can then better approach what type of training or guidance I can provide the student.
-The services I provide can range from getting ready for an audition, to beginning-level acting classes, to career coaching and confidence building.
-I am most excited when I help a student achieve his/her goals...rather than try to fulfill my projection of what I think they should/should not be doing.
+I find that I can also use that time to evaluate other factors like interview skills, confidence level, sense of self, body language etc. After getting a better sense of who I'm working with, I can then better approach what type of training or guidance I can provide the student.
+Every student I work with gets an individually curated experience.
+I provide a range of services such as getting ready for an audition, beginning as well as advanced level acting classes, career coaching and confidence building.
+I am most excited when I have the opportunity to help a student achieve their goals...rather than try to fulfill my projection of what I think they should/should not be doing.

 I have spent over half my life training in the craft of acting.
-My degree is in Theatre Performance from the University of Evansville and I completed a year-long internship with the B Street Theatre in Sacramento, CA. I started teaching classes and workshops in the late `90s, working with larger talent organizations like John Casablancas.
+My degree is in Theatre Performance from the University of Evansville and I completed a year-long internship with the B Street Theatre in Sacramento, CA. Working my way all the way to the top, I am now a proud member of the nationally renowned B Street Theatre Acting Company.
+As a teacher, I started with classes and workshops in the late `90s, working with larger talent organizations like John Casablancas and Robert Powers.
 Meanwhile, I never stopped pursuing acting work myself and moved to LA in 2003 where I quickly started working in film and television.
-While in LA, my teaching also took off and when my first student of note -- Ariel Winter--started to have great success on Modern Family, my student base really grew.
+While in LA, my teaching also took off and when my first student of note -- Ariel Winter--started to have great success on Modern Family.
 This led to teaching positions at many different studios, teaching small classes and large workshops.
 I began with mostly teen and younger actors, but now I have actors of all ages all over the world and getting the chance to work with such a broad range of age and talent really is gratifying as a teacher.
-I still pursue acting work myself.
-I enjoy working for both on-camera and online content and I continue to work on stage as well.
-In 2005 I was named an Acting Company member of the B Street Theatre who just opened their new $29M Performing Arts Center, The Sofia.
-I am a singer and a musician, so I bring my music, my stage background and my on-camera experience to my teaching so that I can handle almost any performance situation.
+I am a singer and a musician (guitar & piano) as well, so I bring my music and music performance skills to my teaching catalogue as well.

 It's hard to pick just one.
 I'm so proud of all of my students.
 In Los Angeles, you have to work so hard to get ahead and so many of my students have to make sacrifices that most of their peers in other parts of the country don't even realize.
 Every little success is such a joy for me because I know how hard it is to make it in the entertainment business.
 So when I see a student sign a multi-million dollar contract, or a student book a Disney pilot or a student on a national commercial...it's hard to pick just one.
 I'm blessed to work with such talent.